timacias/VisualNovelRecommender/README.md

 **Dependencies**:
 - *Rust*
 	- If using VSCode, use the rust-analyzer extension.
 Any rust-compatible IDE will work (e.g. RustRover).
+	- A standalone install of rust will also work fine (no IDE needed)

 - *npm (Node.js)*